Service Dog FAQs

 We are happy to help anyone who qualifies but we care about the longevity of our service dog teams and only accept clients who will actually benefit from a fully-trained, custom service dog.

 • The person the dog is for must have at least one medical condition, formally diagnosed by a doctor, that qualifies as a disability under the law to qualify for a service dog from us.
-For example, if you sometimes feel down and a dog cheers you up, you don’t have a disability.
-However, if you have been diagnosed with depression that prevents you from going about your life normally, you have a disability that qualifies.
+For example, if you have been diagnosed with depression that prevents you from going about your life normally, you have a disability that qualifies.
 This is just one example.

 Dog Suitability